docEdub/WorksInProgress/README.md

 VST3 plugins should work with Reaper since that's what I use.

 ### Bounce Reaper projects to monolith Csound .csd
-- In Cabbage, open `Csound/build/included-output/DawService.csd` and start it.
+- Build the VST3 plugins (see above).
+- Open `ReaperProjects/211214_1_PrimitiveTriangles.rpp` in Reaper.
+- In Reaper's mixer window, scroll to the far right and click on the `DawService` plugin at the top of the DawService track to show it's UI.
+You should see buttons labeled "Mode 1", "Mode 2", etc...
-- In the Cabbage UI for DawService.csd make sure "Mode 1" is selected and open a Reaper project that uses the VST3 plugins built earlier.
+- In the DawService plugin's UI, make sure "Mode 1" is selected and start playback to see if everything is built and working correctly.
-- If the Reaper project opens successfully, switch to "Mode 2" and play the Reaper project for a few seconds.
+- If the Reaper project plays successfully, switch to "Mode 2" and play the Reaper project for a few seconds.
 This will generate the Csound files needed to bounce the track and plugin chains.
-- Switch to "Mode 3" and play the Reaper project for a few seconds again to generate the Csound files for track send/volume levels and automations.
+- Next, switch to "Mode 3" and play the Reaper project for a few seconds again to generate the Csound files for track send/volume levels and automations.
-- Switch to "Mode 4" and play the entire Reaper project to generate the Csound score.
+- Next, switch to "Mode 4" and play the entire Reaper project to generate the Csound score.
-- When done, switch back to "Mode 1" for normal playback.
+- When done, switch back to "Mode 1" for normal playback. **Don't skip this step**.
+It is required to finalize the Csound score generated using "Mode 4".

 If everything went smoothly then you should be able to bounce all the generated Csound files into a monolithic .csd with the following command: